Warning: you'll want to cook this tonight!

 Instructions

-- Heat oil in a skillet over medium-high heat.
-Crumble the chorizo and add to the hot oil.
+- Heat oil in a large skillet over medium-high heat.
+Crumble or break apart with the help of a sturdy wooden spoon or spatula of the chorizo and add to the hot oil.
 Stir occasionally to get an even cooking.
 About 8-10 minutes.

 - If you want to add the pineapple, warm it on the griddle, turning to make sure they are warm all over for serving on top of your tacos.

-- By the time you finish cooking the chorizo, your tortillas will be also warm and ready to fix the tacos.
-Top each tortilla with a couple of tablespoons of chorizo, some chopped onion and cilantro, and the pineapple chunks (if you are using them).
-Salsa of your choice, a squirt of lime juice (if you like), and viola!
+- When you finish cooking the chorizo, top each tortilla with a couple of tablespoons of chorizo, some chopped onion and cilantro, and the pineapple chunks.
+Salsa of your choice, a squirt of fresh lime juice, and viola!
 Dinner is ready.

 Yolanda